sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   present, it is included in the list.
 However, if the distance is longer than the inclusion radius in at least one of the structures, it is not considered to be a local interaction and is excluded from the list.

-  The multiple-reference function takes care of residues with ambigous symmetric sidechains.
-To decide which naming convention to use, the function computes a Local Distance Difference Test score for  each reference against the first reference structure in the list, using only non ambigously-named atoms.
+  The multiple-reference function takes care of residues with ambiguous symmetric sidechains.
+To decide which naming convention to use, the function computes a Local Distance Difference Test score for  each reference against the first reference structure in the list, using only non ambiguously-named atoms.
 It picks then the naming convention that gives the highest score, guaranteeing that all references are processed with the correct atom names.

   The cutoff list that will later be used to compute the Local Distance Difference Test score and the sequence